wilson-labs/cola/docs/index.rst

 The installation requires ``PyTorch`` or ``JAX`` to be installed, and these requirements will not be installed automatically.
+If ``JAX`` is not installed, ``CoLA``  can also use a ``Numpy`` backend for most operations, excluding advanced features like automatic differentiation and GPU support, vmap, jit, and autograd transposes.

 Design Choices
 --------------